 The crowd’s reaction (first verbally and then physically attacking the suffragists) and the police’s failure to respond catapulted woman suffrage into national attention.
 According to The New York Times, "for more than an hour confusion reigned.
 The police, the women say, did practically nothing, and finally soldiers and marines formed a voluntary escort to clear the way”; a police officer designated to guard the marchers was overheard shouting, "If my wife were where you are I'd break her head."
 The following day, stories about the violence made the national headlines.
 Headlines declared “Washington Disgraced: Country Grossly Outraged” and “Hoodlums vs. Gentlewomen."
 The cavalry from nearby Fort Meyer had to be called in by Secretary of War Stimson because the police could not, or would not, secure the parade route.
 The violence was so intense, congressional hearings would be held about it in March.
 Suffrage papers also described crowd reactions, with the Woman’s Journal and Suffrage News headline on March 4, 1913, declaring “Parade Struggles to Victory Despite Disgraceful Scenes.”

 Not only did images of the parade appear in newspapers, but they also circulated in the form of postcards, the social media of that day.
-Postcards below were produced and sold by the Lees and Ottenheimer companies.
-In fact, the Lees images were introduced as evidence into the congressional hearings on the parade disruption and were sold at suffrage headquarters.
+Postcards below were produced and sold by the Leet and Ottenheimer companies.
+In fact, the Leet images were introduced as evidence into the congressional hearings on the parade disruption and were sold at suffrage headquarters.

 This image is courtesy of Jackson's International Auctioneers and Appraisers, Waterloo, Iowa.